nela-jankechova/mistria/README.md

 # Font

 I recreated the Fields of Mistria font using FontStruct.
-You can download it from FontStruct [here](https://fontstruct.com/fontstructions/show/2611132/fields-of-mistria) or downlaod `mistria.ttf` from this project.
+You can download it from FontStruct [here](https://fontstruct.com/fontstructions/show/2611132/fields-of-mistria) or download `mistria.ttf` from this project.

 # Disclaimer